alancrawford/Smolyak/README.md

 ![](./Examples/CorrofBF.png)

 Chebyshev polynomials have many benefits over ordinary polynomials (i.e. low correlation of basis functions).
-However, unlike ordinary polynomial they are not - unlike ordinary polynomials - inherently sparse.
+However, they are not - unlike ordinary polynomials - inherently sparse.
 This is unlikely to be costly in many applications.
 However, when sparsity is important the user might like to use spread polynomials.

 The augmented spread polynomials are a translated version of chebyshev polynomials.
 Therefore they share some key benefits of Chebyshev polynomials, and they are - like ordinary polynomials - inherently sparse.